-Theme Progress of Activity completed by Newport Council to 1st December 2021 Social Services and Education Education Welfare Officers and schools were reminding parents to apply to EUSS prior to the deadline.
+Theme Progress of Activity completed by Newport Council to 1 st November 2021 Social Services and Education Policy and Partnership Education Welfare Officers and schools were reminding parents to apply to EUSS prior to the deadline.
 In September Education Welfare Officers will be supporting schools to identify any pupils that have not returned to school as a result of returning back to their home country.
-All schools were reminded to inform EU families of the need to apply and offered further support from Newfield's Law who have been commissioned by Welsh Government to work within schools The council has engaged Newport MIND to support all eligible children who are looked after to apply to the EUSS Policy and Partnership Team The Council received additional funding for 2021/22.
-This funding is being used to support two officers to support Migration work and additional work related to Brexit.
+All schools were reminded to inform EU families of the need to apply and offered further support from Newfield's Law who have been commissioned by Welsh Government to work within schools The council has engaged Newport MIND to support all eligible children who are looked after to apply to the EUSS The Council received additional funding for 2021/22.
+This funding is Team being used to support two officers to support Migration work and additional work related to Brexit.
 Remaining funding will be used to support services with any Brexit / Covid work in 2021/22.
-Local Community (Community Cohesion) • EU Settled Status / EU communities • Food Poverty • Homelessness (EU Citizens) • Community cohesion The council continues to lead a city-wide food project network and has engaged with a range of foodbanks to assess current and expected demand over the winter period.
-Foodbanks report an increase in demand as a result of energy price rises and changes to Universal Credit as well as continued challenges associated with the pandemic.
-The council will continue to work with food-based projects across Newport to review resources and capacity to respond to emerging need.
+Local Community (Community Cohesion) • EU Settled Status / EU communities • Food Poverty • Homelessness (EU Citizens) • Community cohesion Food Poverty work continues, including the distribution of small grants to food projects, and consideration of more sustainable solutions that respond to the root problems associated with food insecurity.
+Newport Council is making arrangements with GAVO to support further Food Poverty work through the establishment of an officer to co-ordinate and deliver grant funding to organisations across Newport.
 The work of our Community Cohesion officers continues to focus on post-Brexit rights and access to key services in the City for EU citizens Complex migration cases continue to present to the council for support, and this is expected to continue The council are aware of a growing number of EU and non-EU nationals who are finding themselves with no recourse to public funds as a result of EUSS outcomes, and the hidden demand for support which is at present masked by extended COVID duties which require LAs to house people with no recourse to public funds, as well as the current restrictions on private evictions.
-We continue to provide free school meals to any family that is identified as having no recourse to public funds Hardship Group has been established to consider complex migration cases and develop organisational policy in relation to NRPF A weekly partnership drop in for EU communities continues to be coordinated and supported by the council A bi-monthly EU Citizens forum continues to bring services providing support to EU citizens to maintain a cohesive response to emerging issues.
-EU Community Grant Scheme launched EU citizens' rights cards distributed to community venues across Newport
+We continue to provide free school meals to any family that is identified as having no recourse to public funds Hardship Group has been established to consider complex migration cases and develop organisational policy in relation to NRPF A weekly partnership drop in for EU communities continues to be coordinated and supported by the council A bi-monthly EU Citizens forum continues to bring services providing support to EU citizens forum continues to bring services providing support to EU citizens to maintain a cohesive response to emerging issues.